roncoob/Google-Capstone-Project/README.md

-- The Dashboard belows shows Totals throughout the year of 2021 in the Chicago area.
+- The Dashboards belows show Totals and Average data throughout the year of 2021 in the Chicago area.
 - Blue represents the population of bike riders who have an annual membership.
 - Green represents the customers who use the bike share service casually.
 - Black represents both annual and casual customers.